reeselevine/wgsl-cpp-pp/README.md

 ## Why another WGSL preprocessor?

-WGSL made the conscious decision to not include a preprocessor in the core language specification (at least for now): https://github.com/gpuweb/gpuweb/issues/568.
+WGSL made the deliberate decision to not include a preprocessor in the core language specification (at least for now): https://github.com/gpuweb/gpuweb/issues/568.
 Without getting into the pros and cons of this decision, this has led to the development of several open-source third-party preprocessors.
 Likely, many projects implement custom preprocessing solutions within their codebases as well.

 To the best of my knowledge, here are the existing open-source WGSL preprocessors: